Counterpoint

 India has made non-alignment and multi-lateralism the cornerstone of its foreign policy since independence.
 But now the time may be coming when it will have to choose a side.

-The Limits of De-dollarization in Asia: Insights from Bangladesh
+The Crisis of Liberal Politics in Bangladesh

 We Need a National Artificial Intelligence Policy